fadado/jqt/docs/content/template.md

 * <dfn>One line actions</dfn>: lines beginning with optional space, followed by a `{%...%}` snippet and more text.
 * <dfn>Multiline actions</dfn>: first line beginning with optional space, followed by an opening `{%...%}` snippet and a newline;
-  zero or more template lines; final line  beginning with optional space,  the ending `{% end %}` snippets and a newline.
+  then zero or more template lines; final line  beginning with optional space,  the ending `{% end %}` snippet and a newline.
   Multiline actions can nest and contain expressions and one line actions.

 The evaluation rules for one line actions are as follows: